estanislaocrivos/latex-project-template/README.md

 ./build.sh
 ```

+This script compiles the LaTeX source files with `pdflatex` and `bibtex` as needed.
+The output files are located in the `output/` directory.
 Alternatively, you can manually run the following command:

 ```bash
 pdflatex main.tex
 ```

-This will generate a PDF file from the LaTeX source.
+You may also install the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension for Visual Studio Code.
+This will provide a rich editing experience, including features like auto-completion, linting, and more.
+On save, this extension will generate the output files on the `output/` directory.

 ## Licence